mesqueeb/quasar-app-extension-easy-forms/breaking changes.md

 An individual field could have a different 'mode' by passing `readonly: true` or `rawValue: true`.
 Now when you want to set the 'mode' of a single field, you should just set the mode the same as EasyForms: `mode: 'raw'`

+Another change is that EasyForms used to have mode="view" by default, but now it defaults to mode="edit"

 **why:**
 Unified syntax.
 A single prop called "mode" can be set globally at the EasyForm or locally at EasyField.
+I went for "edit" instead of "view" by default because then fields are editable by default and thus closest to their intended state.
+I think this will cause less confusion.

 **how to update code:**

 1. replace `formMode` (in evaluated props) with just `mode`
 2. replace `rawValue: true` with `mode: 'raw'`
 3. replace `readonly: true` with `mode: 'view'`
+4. add `mode: 'view'` or `mode="view"` to EasyForms without mode set

 ## disable